rdiehlmartinez/nvim-setup/README.md

 ```

 The next step is to actually install the lua packages.
 To do so, go into the `plugins/setup-plugins.lua` and save the file so that everything is automatically installed.

+Note - there is one package which is [mason](https://github.com/williamboman/mason.nvim) which is somewhat special because it is the lua neovim package manager.
+The way things are setup it should be able to install itself automatically if it is not detected in the system.